yelbachir/multgam_pkg/README.md

 ## 1. Installation
 `multgam` must be installed from source as follows:
-1. Download the repository multgam.
+1. Download the repository `multgam`.
 2. Run `install.R`.